opengisch/QField-docs/documentation/how-to/advanced-how-tos/shared-datasets.en.md

 ## Managing Localized Data Paths in QGIS
 :material-monitor: Desktop preparation

-When preparing a new project for QField, make sure the datasets you want to share across multiple projects are stored within the "shared datasets folder" in QGIS.
+When preparing a new project for QField, make sure the datasets you want to share across multiple projects are stored within the "Localized datasets" folder in QGIS.

 !!!
 Workflow